EKuki/Mini-R-course/content/courses/example/_index.md

 *	Import and adapt data to construct networks on R studio
 *	Visualize and map networks
 *	Appropriately and critically interpret results of network analysis
-*	Going beyond: Community algorithms and regression (one by one)
-*	Going beyond-er: Dynamic networks, Shiny App (if time allows)

 ## Structure of the course